jossef/requests/README.md

 r.raiseForStatus();
 String body = r.content();
 ```

-You can find an example of encrypted cookies [here](./example/encrypted_cookies.dart).

 ### the `Response` object
 just like in python's request module, the `Response` object has this functionality